Darkle/Roffline/README.md

 #### Misc Notes:

 - The video downloads are disabled by default.
 You can enable them in the admin settings page.
-- After you add a subreddit, getting the posts and comments take a little whilte - maybe 5-10 mins depending on how many subreddits you added.
+- After you add a subreddit, getting the posts and comments takes a little while - maybe 5-10 mins depending on how many subreddits you added.
 The media downloading starts after the posts and comments have been downloaded.

 #### Tech Stack: